 Free teaching resources

-Explore the website for stories from the field, links to repositories of field images (both still and video), classroom resources, and links to trusted, valid resources for understanding climate change.
+Explore the website for stories from the field, links to repositories of field images (both still and video), classroom resources, and links to trusted, valid resources for understanding global change.

-The NSF IDP enables discoveries about changes in climate and the environment, using evidence from glaciers and ice sheets.
+The NSF IDP enables discoveries about changes in the environment, using evidence from glaciers and ice sheets.

-With funding from the National Science Foundation, the Ice Drilling Program conducts integrated planning for the ice drilling science and technology communities and provides drilling technology and operational support that enables the community to advance the frontiers of climate and environmental science.
+With funding from the National Science Foundation, the Ice Drilling Program conducts integrated planning for the ice drilling science and technology communities and provides drilling technology and operational support that enables the community to advance the frontiers of science.